CartoDB/mobile-sdk/doc/getting_started.md

 ## Downloading the SDK

-To begin using the Mobile SDK, download the required SDK packages and libraries based on your mobile platform. _Some mobile platforms are only available for select account plans._ [Contact us](mailto:support@carto.com) if you have questions about Mobile SDK packages and what features are included.
+To begin using the Mobile SDK, download the required SDK packages and libraries based on your mobile platform.
+[Contact us](mailto:support@carto.com) if you have questions about Mobile SDK packages and what features are included.

 There are multiple ways to download SDK packages: